ircmaxell/programming-with-anthony/Completed/Closures.md

 Closures
 ========

-The first interesting thing about closures in JavaScript Is that they are no different from normal functions.
+The interesting thing about closures in JavaScript
+Is that they are no different from normal functions.

 That's right, all functions in JavaScript are closures.